Oscars’ Ugliest Smear Campaigns Ever

 2012: Zero Dark Thirty

 Kathryn Bigelow’s follow-up to The Hurt Locker was Zero Dark Thirty, a spellbinding geo-thriller dramatizing the decade-long manhunt—and eventual assassination of—9/11 mastermind Osama bin Laden.
 It was the most critically acclaimed film of the year, but even before it was released, pundits began weighing in claiming that it promoted torture—excuse me, “enhanced interrogation techniques.”
-New York Times columnist Frank Bruni even penned a silly op-ed deriding it with the opening line, “I’m betting that Dick Cheney will love the new movie Zero Dark Thirty.”
+New York Times columnist Frank Bruni even penned an op-ed deriding it with the opening line, “I’m betting that Dick Cheney will love the new movie Zero Dark Thirty.”
 Bigelow and screenwriter Mark Boal, a former journalist, claimed the contrary, but their voices weren’t loud enough.
 So, despite being the most critically acclaimed film of the year, it only managed to rack up four Oscar nominations—snubbing Bigelow for Best Director—and only took home one, for Best Sound Editing.
-For shame.
+Of course, it would later be revealed that the filmmakers engaged in some shady dealings with the CIA.

 2014: The Wolf of Wall Street & Blue Jasmine